 pushes you to explore your own interests, then an FYE is a great option.
 Participation in

 an FYE does require a level of academic rigor and commitment toward other participation

 How are FYE placements chosen?

 are placed in FYE courses that will be a best fit with their interests, experiences,

 Return to First-Year Experience page.

 Apply for an FYE.
-Application deadline: April 12, 2019.
+Application deadline: April 15, 2021.